Karina Brown: Playing career

 In 2010, she returned to rugby league, playing for the Runaway Bay Seagulls and making her debut for Queensland.

 In 2012, after a year off, Brown founded the Burleigh Bears women's team.
 She captained Burleigh for four years, leading them to two premiership victories in 2015 and 2016.

 In 2013, Brown made her first Test debut for the Australia, playing two games in their 2013 Women's Rugby League World Cup-winning campaign.

 In 2017, to ensure the ongoing development of women's rugby league in Queensland, Brown and teammates Vanessa Foliaki and Sasha Mahuika left Burleigh to form another women's side, the Easts Tigers in Brisbane.
-On 2 December 2017, Brown started on the wing in Australia's 23–16 2017 Women's Rugby League World Cup Final win over New Zealand.
+On 2 December 2017, Brown started on the wing in Australia's 23–16 2017 Women's Rugby League World Cup final win over New Zealand.

 On 17 June 2018, Brown signed with the Sydney Roosters for the inaugural NRL Women's Premiership season.
 On 22 June 2018, Brown captained Queensland in the inaugural Women's State of Origin, scoring her side's only two tries in their 10–16 loss to New South Wales.

 In Round 1 of the 2018 NRL Women's season, Brown made her debut for the Sydney Roosters, starting on the wing in their 4–10 loss to the New Zealand Warriors.
 On 30 September 2018, she started at fullback in the Roosters' 12–34 Grand Final loss to the Brisbane Broncos.

 On 11 October 2019, Brown captained the Prime Minister's XIII in their 22–14 win over the Fiji Prime Minister's XIII.

 In 2020, Brown joined the New Zealand Warriors for the 2020 NRL Women's season.

+Brown announced her retirement from top flight rugby league in September 2024.